awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-smooth-new.md

    When you use time delay in conjunction with a startover window, the time delay duration must be less than the startover window duration\.
 **Tip**
-Use a time delay to help reduce buffering during input switching when you're using input redundancy with short output segements\.
+Use a time delay to help reduce buffering during input switching when you're using input redundancy with short output segments\.
 Note that the delay can increase latency in content playback\.